v-finance/camelot/doc/sphinx/source/doc/faq.rst

     to 'Complete').
 A good example of this is when entering a booking into an accounting package.
 When a booking is entered, it can only be used when debit equals credit.
-What would happen when this validation is done at the moment the vorm is 'saved'.
+What would happen when this validation is done at the moment the form is 'saved'.
 Suppose a user has been working for the better part of the day on a complex booking, but is not done yet at the end of the day.
 Since he cannot yet save his work he has two options, discard it and restart the next day, or enter some bogus data to be able to save it.